 Contact Us Right Away

 At The Gorman Law Firm, we can help you sift through the evidence that will be presented at your trial, and help you determine how to prepare the most effective defense.
 You are entitled to know the charges against you and how he government intends to prove those charges in court.
-For more information on discovery laws and procedures, contact Scott Gorman, a leading Hackensack criminal defense attorney at The Gorman Law Firm, today.
+For more information on discovery laws and procedures, contact Scott Gorman, a leading Essex County criminal defense attorney at The Gorman Law Firm, today.

 Published in Categories: Criminal Defense